Table of Contents

 No purchase of training sessions through Didacte shall ever (i) entitle anyone to use the content for business or promotional purposes, or (ii) have the effect of transferring any copyright to Other Users.

 Instructors are and remain the owners of the content they publish through the Didacte Platform.
 Didacte shall, at no time and in no circumstances whatsoever, copy, broadcast publicly, or transmit content without first having obtained the relevant Instructor’s explicit consent.
-Didactes shall never be held liable (and you shall never, in fact, attempt to hold it liable) for (i) any unauthorized download of content by an Other User to their personal computer, or (ii) any use of content (whether or not it was motivated by a business purpose) that may have caused you harm.
+Instructors shall defend, indemnify and hold harmless Didacte and its officers shareholders, parents, subsidiaries, agents, successors and assigns against all liabilities, damages, costs, including interest accrued, and any legal fees arising out of (i) any unauthorized download of content by an Other User to their personal computer, or (ii) any use of content (whether or not it was motivated by a business purpose) that may have caused you harm.

 By using the “enclosed document” feature, you allow Other Users who have registered in training sessions you provide to access (and download on their personal computer) any attached document – provided that such access and/or download occur for personal reasons (as opposed to business purposes).